 \subsubsection{Artificial Neurons}

-A neuron is one of the most important parts of human brain, where a bunch of neurons build what is called a neural network.
-This network with its tiny components processes and transmits signals in a form of electrical and chemical pulses.
+A neuron is the building block of the human brain.
+Neurons process and transmit signals in the form of electrical and chemical pulses.
 These signals are passed through the neurons via synapses.
-Same theory applies to artificial neurons where these units when combined with each other perform as a single impenetrable network which takes input signals and performs complex calculations to produce output.
-This process is depicted in Equation \ref{eq:an}, where $w_i$ represents connection weights and $x_i$ represents the input values.
+The same theory applies to artificial neurons where these units when combined with each other perform as a single impenetrable network which takes input signals and performs complex calculations to produce output.
+This process is depicted in Equation~\ref{eq:an}, where $w_i$ represents connection weights and $x_i$ represents the input values.
 The left side of the equation $Y$ represents the outputs.